comrade-coop/wetonomy/README.md

 ![alt text](https://github.com/comrade-coop/wetonomy/blob/master/docs/TokenFlow.png "Token Flow Diagram")

 ### Work Management
 This module is responsible for work tracking.
 It could be tracking hours, predefined fix hours(monthly salary) or bounties for example.
+The main idea is the reward for work to be tokens and that is how Work Management is connected to system dynamics.